-- (a) hold substantive posts in Class II (Gazetted) of the State Educational Service; - (b) have put in a minimum of 8 years of service (including officiating service); and - (c) have officiated in a post equivalent to senior scale posts of I.E.S. for a minimum period of 3 years, will also be considered for appointment, against the senior scale posts by the special Selection Board.
+- (a) hold substantive posts in Class II (Gazetted) of the State Educational Service ; - (b) have put in a minimum of 8 years of service (including officiating service); and - (c) have officiated in a post equivalent to senior scale posts of I.E.S. for a minimum period of 3 years, will also be considered for appointment against the senior scale posts by the Special Selection Board,

 6.2.
-On the recommendation of a State Government the Special Science of the state and select even junior State Educational Service officers with four year service for appointment against the junior scale posts in the Service.
+On the recommendation of a State Government the Special Selection Board may select even junior State Educational Service officers with four years service for appointment against the junior scale posts in the Service.

-6.3.
-To avoid any large scale disturbance in the existing position, the back who have a substantive lien on any of the posts which are encadred and the interview of the selected for the India.
-The tional Service at the time of initial constitution will be allowed to continue in their present posts by temporarily excluding these posts from the endre the particular individual retires under the State Government rules.
+6.3..
+To avoid any large scale disturbance in the existing position, the officers who have a substantive lien on any of the posts which are encadred in the Indian Educational Service and who could not be selected for the Indian Educational Service at the time of initial constitution will be allowed to continue in their present posts by temporarily excluding these posts from the cadre till the particular individual retires under the State Government rules.

-Explanatory Note: The Ministry of Education have agreed to give up the demand for a separate central cadre and are willing to meet their needs by drawing upon various State cadres.
+Explanatory Note: The Ministry of Education have agreed to give up the zemand for a separate central cadre and are willing to meet their needs by irawing upon various State cadres.
 The cases of Education Officers, Assistant Education Officers etc. who are at present serving in the Ministry of Education will be considered like the cases of State Government officers whose posts are encadred at the initial constitution stage.
 The individuals who are selected for the I.E.S. will be allotted to different State cadres.